-While confidence will help you to get a leg up on your international explorations, teaching English abroad can also be a chance for you to boost your independence and push yourself outside your comfort zone.
+While having some confidence can help you land your first international teaching job, teaching English abroad can also be a chance for you to boost your independence and push yourself outside your comfort zone.

 We get lots of emails from prospective TEFL teachers asking us ‘Can I teach abroad with just a TEFL?’
 The answer to this question is a resounding ‘YES’.

-Here’s the thing.
-To teach English abroad, you most often need to be a native English speaker, but this isn’t always the case.
-If you have a TEFL qualification, many schools and teach abroad jobs will accept you as a candidate due to the level of skill you demonstrate thanks to your qualification.
+To teach English abroad without a degree you usually need to be a native English speaker, but this isn’t always the case.
+If you have a TEFL qualification, many schools and teach abroad jobs will accept you based on the level of skill you demonstrate – thanks to your qualification.

 If you choose to take a TEFL that isn’t internationally-accredited, you may find that schools abroad won’t recognize your qualification and won’t accept you as a certified ESL teacher.

 If you’re wondering where to teach English abroad without a degree, you need to understand that you may face a few restrictions.
-While there are plenty of teach abroad jobs that don’t require a degree, many international schools will ask for a degree (especially if you have no prior experience teaching English abroad).
+While there are plenty of online and teach abroad jobs that don’t require a degree, many international English language schools will ask for a degree (especially if you have no prior experience teaching English abroad).

-South Korea has reopened its borders after its initial lock down, meaning you can now teach abroad in Korea.
+South Korea has now reopened its borders after its initial lock down, meaning you can now teach abroad in Korea.
 Keep in mind, all travelers to S. Korea must provide proof of a negative COVID-19 PCR test result issued within 72 hours of their departure.
 Be aware that you won’t be able to hop on an internal flight until you have completed the mandated 14-day government quarantine, regardless of your vaccination status.

 However, once you’re ready to go, you’ll find lots of international and public schools with open positions for ESL teachers.